Rise Above Movement: Arrests

 On May 3, 2019, Daley and Miselis pled guilty to conspiring to riot, joining the other Rise Above members who had done so earlier.
 Three of the four were sentenced on July 19: Daley to 37 months, Gillen to 33 months, and Miselis to 27 months.
 Cole White was to be sentenced at a later date.
 In August 2020, the unanimous United States Court of Appeals for the Fourth Circuit upheld the convictions of Daley and Miselis because, it found, any unconstitutionally overbroad elements of the Anti-Riot Act were fully severable.

 When Miselis was arrested, a search of his house found assault weapon ammunition, smoke bombs and flares, as well as a poster which read "88", code for "Heil Hitler" — "H" being the eighth letter of the alphabet.
 Miselis had recently met members of violent white supremacist groups in Europe, according to prosecutors.

 In October 2018, four other members of the group — Robert Rundo, Robert Boman, Tyler Laube and Aaron Eason — were charged with conspiracy to incite political riots in relation to multiple incidents which occurred in southern California and incidents which occurred during the Unite the Right rally in Charlottesville.
 Rundo, described as the founder of the group, fled to Mexico and then to Central America, where he was arrested and extradited back to the US.
 He was arrested at Los Angeles International Airport.
 A search of his home found a large framed portrait of Adolf Hitler.
 Boman and Laube were arrested on October 24 in Southern California.
 Eason surrendered himself on October 29.
 Beside the Unite the Right rally, the incidents cited took place in Huntington Beach in March 2017 and in UC Berkeley in April 2017.
 While Laube pled guilty in November 2018, the others were indicted by a grand jury of one count each of violating the Anti-Riot Act of the Civil Rights Act of 1968.

-In June 2019, U.S. District Judge Cormac Carney dismissed the indictment because, he held, the Anti-Riot Act is "unconstitutionally overbred in violation of the First Amendment".
+In June 2019, U.S. District Judge Cormac Carney dismissed the indictment because, he held, the Anti-Riot Act is "unconstitutionally overbroad in violation of the First Amendment".
 In March 2021, that judgment was reversed by a divided panel of the United States Court of Appeals for the Ninth Circuit and the indictments were reinstated.

 Robert Rundo, Robert Boman, and Tyler Laube were re-indicted in January 2023.

 In early August 2023, Robert Rundo was extradited to the United States from Romania.
 Rundo had left the U.S. in the time between the dismissal of the charges against him in June 2019, and their reinstatement in January 2023.
 Rundo pleaded not guilty to the charges of conspiracy and rioting.
 In March 2025, Boman was convicted of rioting and conspiracy to violate the Anti-Riot Act.